Close

 Your goal is to make a safe environment for people in the event of an emergency and to make it as easy as possible for them to navigate their way out — in any space.

-Oftentimes, the best way to accomplish that is with ceiling mounted emergency lights or by equipping overhead lights with emergency batteries.
+Oftentimes, the best way to accomplish that is with ceiling-mounted emergency lights or by equipping overhead lights with emergency batteries.
 As a result, the client gets emergency lighting that most closely resembles normal lighting conditions.

 Why is this so important?
 It’s because not all building occupants will be familiar with the emergency egress pathways.